ImageMagick v6 Examples --

 Difference (image compare, and selective negate)

-The difference between the colors 'black' and 'white' difference will produce a maximum result of white.
-While any colors which are the same will produce black.
-Basically a simple form of image comparator.
+The 'black' and 'white' difference will produce a maximum result of white while any colors which are the same will produce black.
+Basically a simple form of image comparison.

 The more common use of this composite method is for comparing two images of the same size to see how they differ, and even produce a percentage of that difference.